 - Rice Pilaf with Almonds and Cranberries

-These Twice Baked Sweet Potatoes are so buttery and creamy, topped with crunchy bacon and salty parmesan cheese, it’s the perfect fall side dish!
+These Twice Baked Sweet Potatoes are so buttery and creamy, topped with crunchy bacon and salty parmesan cheese.
+A delicious and unique the fall side dish!

 - 4 large sweet potatoes